Bellum Jugurthinum: Micipsa

-Micipsa is the eldest son of the Numidian king Masinissa, and he rises to power along with his brothers, Gulussa and Mastanabal, upon his father's death in 148 BC.
-After the untimely death of his brothers, he finds himself reigning alone, and provides valuable aid to the Romans during the Third Punic War.
+Micipsa is the eldest son of the Numidian king Masinissa, and he rises to power along with his brothers, Gulussa and Mastanabal, upon his father's death in 148 BCE.
+After the untimely death of his brothers, he finds himself reigning alone and provides valuable aid to the Romans during the Third Punic War.
 He has two sons, Adherbal and Hiempsal I, and is the uncle of Jugurtha.
 In his role as a "politician," he is naturally an example of the continuous mutability that characterizes many characters in the work.

 In the Bellum Jugurthinum he appears already late in life, busy thinking about who is best suited to succeed him in the role of ruler.
 He rejoices in the prestige of Jugurtha, confident that the latter may be suitable to lead Numidia and bring it great glory, but he soon realizes that his nephew would be in a condition of clear superiority to his sons because of his age and popularity.
 He then finds himself frightened by the nature of Jugurtha, greedy and prone to satisfy his own desires.
 The king of Numidia then demonstrates, in his attempt to eliminate his nephew, that he is a wise politician and as careful as ever about the consequences that his acts may have: he therefore avoids having him assassinated or having him fall victim to some intrigue.
-Rather, he prefers to tempt fate and send him to war with Numantia.
+He prefers to tempt fate and send him to war with Numantia.
 His plan having failed, Micipsa finds himself forced to accept the now inevitable rise of his nephew, who becomes heir along with Adherbal and Hiempsal.
-Even at this juncture, however, he shows great political intelligence in being able to adapt to the different situations in which he finds himself, always avoiding creating situations of open conflict.
+Even at this juncture, he shows great political intelligence in being able to adapt to the different situations in which he finds himself, always avoiding creating situations of open conflict.

-Finally, on his deathbed, he summons his sons and grandson to his side, and, pretending to rejoice in the successes of Jugurtha, instructs his successors on how they should behave in leading the kingdom.
-He invites them to concord and mutual cooperation, giving them advice that is still valid today:
+On his deathbed, he summons his sons and grandson to his side and, pretending to rejoice in the successes of Jugurtha, instructs his successors on how they should behave in leading the kingdom.
+He invites them to concord and mutual cooperation, giving them this advice:

-Shortly thereafter, he died, receiving all the funeral honors worthy of a king.
+Shortly thereafter, Jugurtha passed away, receiving all the funeral honors of a king.